Could Earth go the same way as Venus?

 A 2°C, 3°C, 4°C or 5°C RISE?

-The rise that has already unfolded, i.e. the rise from pre-industrial to 2020, could be as much as 2.3°C, as discussed above and at the pre-industrial page.
+The rise that has already unfolded may have already crossed 2°C above pre-industrial, according to this analysis that shows that the temperature may have risen as much as 2.3°C from pre-industrial to 2020.
 Furthermore, the temperature rise is accelerating.
-In other words, Earth is already in the danger zone and the question remains what the implications are of a 3°C, 4°C and 5°C rise.
+In other words, the world is already in the danger zone and the question remains what the implications will be of a 3°C, 4°C and 5°C rise.

 [ from an earlier post ]